+Q.Where and when can my wheelchair be used?
 Ans.
 Both manual and motorised wheelchairs can be used indoors as well as outdoors.
 A motorised wheelchair would be bulkier though and you need to be well – acquainted with the controls.

 The manual wheelchair is usually a lot lighter but also a little unsteady especially when navigating sloping, uneven sidewalks.
 If unattended, the manual wheelchair requires one to have good upper body strength to navigate themselves.
 Since the manual wheelchair is usually narrower, it is easier to make precise movements in smaller spaces.

 A blend of the two types could be ideal strategy for your mobility.

 Q. Is it portable?
 Ans.
 Your manual wheelchair can be folded and stored in the back of a car with ease.
 A motorised wheelchair, on the other hand is bulkier and tougher to transport.
 Though often, the wheels on a motorised wheelchair can be detached when being transported or stored.